tytydraco/yessleep/out/Buggy_Dougie.md

 I heard them before I saw them.

-The bed creaked.
+The bed creaking like old floorboards at the Bates Motel.
 Low voices.
 Whispered laughter.

 Then her voice.